Tatari Oguz Effendi: Life in Weimar

 Arriving in early 1867 in Weimar, he began his stay in the house of Franz Liszt.
 After a few months he moved to his new accommodation facing the Marktplatz.
-Today, because of the devastating aerial bombings by the allied forces during the WWII, this house no longer exists.
+Today, because of the devastating aerial bombings by the allied forces during WWII, this house no longer exists.
 Instead, to keep the image of the architectural heritage alive, there exists a slightly altered replica of the former houses in the same area of the Marktplatz.

 Instead of merely doing translations, Tatarî Oğuz Effendi was in Weimar to offer a fundamental – perhaps even (anti-) epistemological – intervention into the reigning discourse of the local and national literature that had been overwhelmingly dominant since the time of Johann Wolfgang von Goethe.

 Becoming an everyday customer in Ratskeller, he met his future best friend Severin Schutze, who was a brilliant linguist and whose notes illuminate Tatarî's years in Weimar.

 In 1870, Schutze was battling in Sedan for Prussia against France (the Battle of Sedan), and had no contact with Tatarî Oğuz Effendi.
 Finally, when he returned home in early October 1870, it was too late to help prevent the inevitable.